Prokofiev Piano Concerto No. 2

 Vadym Kholodenko, piano

-Ticket holders are invited to attend the Pre-Concert Talk at Thomas Hall one hour before this event.
+Ticket holders may attend a free Pre-Concert Talk in Thomas Hall, which begins one hour before the performance.

 ROSSINI Overture to La gazza ladra